How Long Do Dental Implants Last?

 1. The dental implant procedure

-Your implant dentist will carefully plan the best site for your implant.
+Your implant family dentist will carefully plan the best site for your dental implant.

 They’ll pick the part of your jawbone that has the proper density and location.
 In fact, if there’s not enough bone, your dentist may suggest a bone graft.